 Each classroom has an interactive white board or display, a visualiser and computers, which are linked to the school network and the internet.
 The school has invested in a bank of google chrome pads and ipads that are used wirelessly around the site.

 The classes were renamed by the School council in June 2013 to give each base an identity and a link to the village.
 From September 2013, the classes are: Reception/Year1: Churchwell; Year 1/2: Underdown Hollow; Year 3/4: Five Bridges; Year 4/5: Great Western and Year 6: Silverlake.

-Outside there are both grass and hard play areas, a KS1 covered activity area, a spritual garden, wild garden, vegetable garden and a pond (used in science lessons).
-On site we also have an outside classroom and a learner swimming pool, both of which are maintained by the PTA.
+Outside there are both grass and hard play areas, a KS1 covered activity area, a spritual garden, wild garden and a vegetable garden.
+On site we also have an outside classroom maintained by the PTA.
 A short distance from our school there is also a large sports field, which is used for sports and environmental education.